ViralSeq/viral_seq/README.md

   3. The conflict seems to be resovled.
 It was from a combination of using `!` as a function for factorial and the gem name `viral_seq`. @_@

 ## Updates

+### Version 1.0.15-03242021

+  1. Optimized the algorithm of end-join.
+  2. Fixed a bug in the `tcs` pipeline that sometimes combined tcs files are not saved.
+  3. Added `tcs_log` command to pool run logs and tcs files from one batch of tcs jobs.
+  4. Added the preset of MPID-HIVDR params file ***dr.json*** in /doc

 ### Version 1.0.14-03052021